rcmaehl/MSEdgeRedirect/README.md

 ### Will searches inside \<app name here\> still use Bing?

-MSEdge Redirect only redirects links that attempt to open in MS Edge.
+MSEdgeRedirect only redirects links that attempt to open in MS Edge.
 It will not affect results generated within other applications.

 ### Can you change Bing results to Google Results?